demi180/RoboND-UnitySim/README.md

 -Q and E will yaw the quad

 Capturing images for deep learning:
-# Todo: add instructions to for manual and auto capturing
+//Todo: add instructions to for manual and auto capturing